-d.
-Release of Pollutants in Flood Hazard, Tsunami or Seiche Zones - Less Than Significant Impact.
-According to FEMA flood maps (Map Panel 06061C0933H, effective date November 2, 2018) the project site is located in flood zone X (Area of Minimal Floor Hazard), which indicates that the site is not located within a 100-year flood hazard area and outside of the 500-year flood hazard area.
 The project site is not located within the potential inundation area of any dam or levee failure, nor is the project site located sufficiently near any significant bodies of water or steep hillsides to be at risk from inundation by a tsunami or seiche.
-Therefore the project does not risk release of pollutants due to project inundation in flood hazard, tsunami or seiche zones and a less than significant impact would be anticipated.
+Therefore, the project would not risk release of pollutants due to project inundation in flood hazard, tsunami or seiche zones and a less than significant impact would be anticipated.